pyeve/eve/docs/quickstart.rst

 ::

-    # Let's just use the local mongod instance.
+    # Let's just use the local sqlite3 instance.
 Edit as needed.

-    # Please note that MONGO_HOST and MONGO_PORT could very well be left
-    # out as they already default to a bare bones local 'mongod' instance.
-    MONGO_HOST = 'localhost'
-    MONGO_PORT = 27017
-    MONGO_USERNAME = 'user'
-    MONGO_PASSWORD = 'user'
-    MONGO_DBNAME = 'apitest'
+    SQLALCHEMY_DATABASE_URI = 'sqlite://'

-Due to MongoDB *laziness*, we don't really need to create the database collections.
-Actually we don't even need to create the database: GET requests on an empty/non-existent DB will be served correctly (200 OK with an empty collection); DELETE/PATCH/PUT will receive appropriate responses (404 Not Found), and POST requests will create database and collections as needed.
-However, such an auto-managed database will perform very poorly since it lacks indexes and any sort of optimization.

 A More Complex Application
 --------------------------